Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

   ## Provisioning Sigma
   ### Provisioning Sigma via Snowflake Partner Connect

-1. On the lefthand side of the Snowflake UI, navigate to Admin, then select partner connect.
+1. On the left hand side of the Snowflake UI, navigate to Admin, then select partner connect.
 Click the icon for Sigma.

  ![partnerconnect](assets/provisioningsigma_1.png)